Homemade Chicken Pot Pie

 How to Serve Homemade Chicken Pot Pie

-The best way to serve chicken pot pie is fresh out of the oven, once itโs had about 10 minutes to rest.
+The best way to serve chicken pot pie is fresh out of the oven, once it’s had about 10 minutes to rest.
 Use a sharp knife to cut through the golden crust, then a wide spatula to lift out generous wedges.

 Keep it simple and comforting with a fresh salad like Italian salad, or your favorite roasted vegetables.
 On chilly nights, pair it with a warm side like creamy mashed potatoes or a creamy soup.
-For drinks, a glass of apple cider or a light white wine like Chardonnay complements the savory filling beautifully.

 More Easy Chicken Recipes To Try